 There are also sections that explain the importance of influencers and salesmen in creating tipping points, which will likely be particularly noteworthy if you want to learn about marketing.

 However, as it’s not a business book, don’t expect a lot of specific advice or tips.
 Instead, this will give you a deeper understanding of how a business, product, or idea can suddenly take off.
 Figuring out how to apply those lessons to your own business is up to you.

 If you like to learn, it’s a highly engaging read.
 By the time you’re finished, you’ll have a collection of interesting anecdotes about what causes trends to spread.

 Business books are an affordable and accessible way to expand your knowledge as an entrepreneur.
+If you’re a business student, there are many books to help you understand business and economics.
+And for those budding entrepreneurs, finance books for teens are a great starting point.
 They can help you learn best practices, improve your strategies, evaluate your business, and develop your skills.
 And the top business books on this list are a great place to start.
 So choose which ones appeal the most to you and get reading!

 This article offers general information only, is current as of the date of publication, and is not intended as legal, financial or other professional advice.
 A professional advisor should be consulted regarding your specific situation.
 While the information presented is believed to be factual and current, its accuracy is not guaranteed and it should not be regarded as a complete analysis of the subjects discussed.
 All expressions of opinion reflect the judgment of the author(s) as of the date of publication and are subject to change.
 No endorsement of any third parties or their advice, opinions, information, products or services is expressly given or implied by RBC Ventures Inc. or its affiliates.